ffiInnovator/fabric-adventureworks-database/Readme.md

 1. Supports indexing for faster queries.
 1. Strong schema enforcement, with SQL to create primary and foreign keys.
 1. High concurrency, optimized for BI workloads needed for operational reporting.
-1. Works better with Power BI
+1. Works better with Power BI.

 Finally, the **_GOLD_** layer utilizes `SQL Database` because it supports the richest set of SQL language and development capabities (e.g., stored procedures, user-defined functions, etc).
 The `Semantic model` artifacts are built from the database to create a data mesh design and expose information as data products.
 This approach allows for reusable models for various users and business domains, enabling more fine-grained security, governance, and self-service reporting.